 The award will be made by a sub-committee of the National Executive of the Australian Society for Music Education and will be announced at the biennial national conference of the Society.
 The recipient will be invited to present her/his research in a Doctoral Award session of the conference.
 The recipient’s conference costs will be borne by the Society.

 The process for the adjudication of the award is:

-- nominations for the award are made approximately six months before the date of the Society’s biennial national conference and a decision for the award is made to the National Executive of the Australian Society for Music Education two months before the biennial national conference
+- nominations for the award are made at least three months before the date of the Society’s biennial national conference and a decision for the award is made to the National Executive of the Australian Society for Music Education two months before the biennial national conference

 - any recipient of a doctoral degree relevant to music education in the period since the previous national conference of the Society can be nominated for the award

 - nomination for the award is to be made by the Dean or relevant Head of School/Department and consists of